percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :conf: Yes
    :scope: Global
    :dyn: No
-   :default: NO
+   :default: No

 This variable controls if the rest of the cluster should be in sync with the donor node.
 When this variable is set to ``YES``, the whole cluster will be blocked if the donor node is blocked with SST.

 .. variable:: gmcast.listen_addr